On identifiability and consistency of the nugget in Gaussian spatial process models: Acknowledgements

 \section{Acknowledgements}

 We thank Robert Schaback for various pointers to the literature and stimulating discussions.
-The work of the authors were supported, in part, by federal grants NSF/DMS 1916349, NSF/IIS 1562303 and NIH/NIEHS 1R01ES027027
+We thank the Editor, the Associate Editor, and two anonymous referees for several useful suggestions that have helped improve the manuscript.
+The work of the authors were supported, in part, by federal grants NSF/DMS 1916349, 2113778 and 2113779; NSF/IIS 1562303; and NIH/NIEHS 1R01ES027027.